serokell/nixcon2020-talk/talk.md

 -----------------------

 ::: notes
-Hi!
-I'm Alexander Bantyev, known online as @balsoft, and I write Nix at Serokell.
+Hi, I'm Alexander Bantyev, known online as @balsoft, and I write Nix at Serokell.
 Lately, we have started switching pipelines for our production systems to flakes, and I would like to explain why and share some of my experiences and thoughts on the matter.